boukew99/boukew99.github.io/article/tools.md

-# About
+# Tools

-## Q&A
+## Native

-What tech stack do you use?
-: [Godot Engine](https://godotengine.org) for native development.
-It is ismall and focused on usability.
+[Godot Engine](https://godotengine.org) for native development.
+It is is mall and focused on usability.

+## Web
-: Just HTML, CSS, JS, JSON and Markdown for web development.
+Just HTML, CSS, JS, JSON and Markdown for web development.
 It makes for lightweight websites easily transmitted to most places and devices.

-What do you like to do?
-: UX design / Engineer with a interest in universal/inclusive design.

-What technologies do you use?
-: HTML, CSS, JS for small projects and Godot Engine for bigger projects.

-What I can offer?
-: User test your product and log a report about it.
-Make an MVP of a design.
-Or just simply some consultation.

-What do you care for?
-: Universal design of technology.

-Social Media?
-: Twitter for updates (Planned)

-## Tech familiarity
+## Technology familiarity

 Familiarity | ⭐☆☆ | ⭐⭐☆ | ⭐⭐⭐
 ---   | ---    | ---      | ---